 Amanda sat at her desk, chin testing on her arms, pupils following the steam that trailed out of her coffee mug.
 She huffed, shutting her eyes and listened.
 Any other person would have heard nothing but the sound of faint traffic outside the compound.
 But Amanda was no ordinary person.
 A thousand voices bustled in her mind: speaking brilliance, idiocy, evil, virtue, gossip and slander.
 The voices mingled and mixed a confusion of harsh tones and soft murmurs.

 Amanda never knew what they were, exactly, but Dr. Suzy Wang was quite adamant that the voices were merely a figment of Amanda's imagination, nothing more than a symptom of some form of dormant insanity.
 Not that Suzy ever said it that way.
 No. Dr. Wang liked to be polite and professional.

-Dr Dmitri Talbot had a different opinion.
-Old and bitter though he might be, Talbot theorised that the voices were a result of a rare phenomenon: the voices were the fragmented recollections of Amanda's ancestors.
+Dr. Dmitri Talbot had a different opinion.
+Old and bitter though he might be, Talbot theorized that the voices were a result of a rare phenomenon: the voices were the fragmented recollections of Amanda's ancestors.
+Of the dead, in general.
 The causes for such a condition were unknown, though Talbot mentioned in passing that it could be because of Amanda's prior misuse and overuse of recreational drugs.
 There were others that had been brought to the compound for 'treatment' and study.
 Many of these patients were incapable of containing and understanding these voices and were thus driven insane.
 Amanda was one of the few that could contain and understand.
 It was easy for her to zone-out and listen.
 It gave her guidance, skill, strength and sometimes even foresight.
 She had been respected.